Roman History Books

 Meditations by Marcus Aurelius (Penguin Classics)

-Get this book at https://amzn.to/2DDJELb
+Get this book UK at https://amzn.to/2DDJELb

 Written in Greek by the only Roman emperor who was also a philosopher, without any intention of publication, the Meditations of Marcus Aurelius offer a remarkable series of challenging spiritual reflections and exercises developed as the emperor struggled to understand himself and make sense of the universe.
 While the Meditations were composed to provide personal consolation and encouragement, Marcus Aurelius also created one of the greatest of all works of philosophy: a timeless collection that has been consulted and admired by statesmen, thinkers and readers throughout the centuries.